How to Build and Maintain Good Credit: 11 Essential Steps for Financial Success

 If you’re like most Americans, your debt is more than just the amount you’ve borrowed.
 It also includes the interest charges you’ve accumulated on your loans and cards.

-But one surefire way to keep debt from snowballing is to slash interest rates wherever you can.
-First, research loans and credit cards carefully to choose those with the most favorable terms.
+But one surefire way to keep debt from snowballing is to slash interest rates wherever possible.
+First, research loans and credit cards to choose those with the most favorable terms.

 Then, keep an eye out for sweeter deals over time.
 As your credit improves, you may have the opportunity to access even better cards or loans.
-Refinance your loans or transfer your card balances when it makes sense to do so.
+Refinance your loans or transfer your card balances when it makes sense.

 Finally, try simply asking for a lower interest rate on your card!
 One survey from CreditCards.com found that 69% of those who requested a rate decrease from their card carriers were successful.